Excel Wildcard Characters

 Example #2 – Partial Lookup Value in VLOOKUP

 VLOOKUP requires an exact lookup value to be matched to fetch the data.
 This is the traditional slogan but we can still fetch the data by using particle lookup value.
-For example, if the lookup value is “VIVO” and in the main table if it is “VIVO Mobile” we can still match using excel wildcard characters.
+For example, if the lookup value is “VIVO” and in the main table if it is “VIVO Mobile” we can still match using wildcard characters.
 We will see one of the examples now, below is the example data.

 We have Lookup Table in column A. In column C we have lookup values, these lookup values are not exactly the same as the lookup table values.
 So we will see how to apply VLOOKUP using wild cards.